MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

 6. Test the managed solution.
    - The test environment should be as similar to the production environment as possible.
    - If there's any app downtime during the unmanaged to managed conversion from the development environment to the test environment, make a note of it.
 This helps you determine how much time to a lot for when deploying to production:
       - App that's imported.
       - Other apps affected by the conversion.
       - Portals affected by the conversion.
-   - Integration scheduling
+   - Integration scheduling:
       - Schedule outside of unmanaged to managed conversion window.
       - Schedule outside hours for regular deployments as well.